deadlyvipers/dojo_rules/introduction.md

 * Hello my name is hbmekki
-** My favorite path is GIT for now
+* My favorite path is JavaScript